 Yeatman Square Park is 1 of 108 St. Louis parks.
 It makes up 3.46 acres of the total 2,956 acres of St. Louis park land.
-Yeatman Square Park was placed into ordinance in 1906 and is located in a rather an industrial/residential mixed area in
+Yeatman Square Park was placed into ordinance in 1906 and is located in a rather an industrial/residential mixed area in the JeffVanderLou Neighborhood of St. Louis.

 The park is bordered by Market to the north, Leffingwell to the east, Magazine to the south and Glasgow to the west.